Improving the Safety of Cooked Oysters

 Studying Norovirus Inactivation in Cooked Oysters

-Since cooked oysters have been implicated in norovirus outbreaks, our first step involves identifying current cooking practices for oysters in U.S. restaurants by running a survey.
+Since cooked oysters have been implicated in norovirus outbreaks, our first step involves identifying current oyster cooking practices in the U.S. through a behavioral survey.
 We aim to gather comprehensive information regarding the time and temperature parameters used in cooking oysters.
-Then, I will study the heat inactivation and factors involved in the survival of norovirus in oysters using the time and temperature data acquired from our survey to quantify the survival of norovirus.
+Then, I will study the heat inactivation and factors involved in the survival of norovirus in whole oysters using the time and temperature data acquired from our survey to quantify the survival of this virus.

 In the final step, we will establish a quantitative microbial risk assessment model for norovirus in cooked oysters.
 This framework will provide insights into the risks associated with the consumption of undercooked oysters.
 The results will serve as a valuable resource for consumers, stakeholders, and policymakers to mitigate norovirus in oysters and reduce the risk of foodborne illnesses.